nofitnessforpurpose/CHECKSUM/README.md

 </div>
 <BR>

-A Normal checksum calculation commences at pack address 0x000A, in the .OPK file shown in the image above the equivalent location is 0x0010.
+A <strong>Normal</strong> checksum calculation commences at absolute pack address 0x000A, in the .OPK file shown in the image above the equivalent location is 0x0010 due to the addition of the 6 byte .OPK header.

 <BR>